kaidencl/soccer-prediction-master/README.md

 # Soccer Prediction
-Several models for predicting the outcome of European league soccer matches.
+A probe into the prediction of the results of European league soccer matches.

 ### Problem Statement
 ---